edgesoft/upload-controller/README.md

 You can also pass headers as an array for additional request headers.

 - `onProgress`- object `{percentComplete}`  will be passed.
-- `onEnd` - same as onProgress except that percentComplete will not be in the callback
+- `onEnd` - same as onProgress except that percentComplete will not be in the callback.
+If the server responded with json you will have response on onEnd.
+If no response from server was made then response will be null.

 ```js